Parish softball players to watch in 2019

 Here is one of the parish softball players to watch in 2019:

-The most heralded returning starter in the parish in 2019 will be St. Amant junior pitcher Alyssa Romano.
-Romano has been the team's ace since her freshman season.
-As a sophomore, she went 31-3 and struck out 212 batters.
-She has been the Ascension Parish Pitcher of the Year for the past two seasons.
-Romano was first-team all-district, All-Parish, All-Metro and All-State in 2018.
+East Ascension improved from 9-22 in 2017 to 19-12 last season.
+One of the driving forces behind that turnaround was junior short stop Rachel Ducote.
+Ducote hit .379 on her way to earning first-team all-district honors.
+She was also a second-team All-Parish selection.
+The senior just recently signed with Christian Brothers University.

-To see the complete list, pick up a copy of the Weekly Citizen or Donaldsonville Chief this week.
+To see the rest of the list, pick up a copy of the Weekly Citizen or Donaldsonville Chief this week.